-ASU is proud to promote equal access to education for all Arizonans through programs like the President Barack Obama Scholars.
+ASU is proud to promote equal access to education for all Arizonans through programs like the President Barack Obama Scholars Program.

 President Barack Obama represents outstanding academic achievement, thoughtfulness, a long record of service to others, inspired leadership and a commitment to building strong communities across this country.

 He has set new standards for what is possible in America, and encouraged people around the world to pursue their dreams.